 Step 6A – Accept, Reduce, or Decline your Subsidized and/or Unsubsidized Loan on CUNYfirst

-Skip this step if you do not have an offered loan on your financial aid package.
+Skip to step 6B if you do not have an offered loan on your financial aid package.

 The loan is offered as a fall/spring loan.
 This means that the loan amount will be divided evenly between the fall and spring terms.
 Depending on your tuition charges this may not be sufficient to cover your full balance.